-If your student teachers time in your classroom is coming to an end and you’re looking for something fun and meaningful to send them off with, you’ve come to the right place!
-I’m sharing 20 student-teacher gift ideas.
+If your student teacher’s time in your classroom is coming to an end and you’re looking for something fun and meaningful to send them off with, you’ve come to the right place!
+I’m sharing 20 Student Teacher Gift ideas.

 for your shopping convenience, there are Amazon affiliate links provided in this blog post.

 Some of the ideas cost nothing at all and just use some supplies you already have lying around, and some fun things you may want to purchase for your student teacher that will help them start their teaching journey.
-You can ask for the studen’s families, other teachers as well as admin to help pitch in for a bigger gift too!
+You can ask for the student’s families, other teachers as well as admin to help pitch in for a bigger gift too!

 20 Student Teacher Gift Ideas

 - A picture frame with the students’ fingerprints around it with a picture of the class inside.
 Grab a $1.00 wooden frame from Michael’s and help the students put their thumbprints on the frame using paint.
 Write each child’s name under the thumbprint.
 Add in a picture of your class.